luismartinezs/studio-ghibli-books/development.md

     - add collapsible menu in mobile view
         - Design and code the static version OK
-        - toggle it when clicking hamburguer / X button
+        - toggle it when clicking hamburguer / X button OK
-        - have buttons go to corresponding page
+        - have buttons go to corresponding page OK

     - Get json object
     - get dynamic website data from json